Let’s write a Haskell Language Server plugin

 -- haskell-lsp provides conversion functions

-| Just nfp <- uriToNormalizedFilePath $ toNormalizedUri _uri
+nfp <- getNormalizedFilePathE _uri

 -- Get the typechecking artifacts from the module

-tmr <- runAction "importLens" state $ use TypeCheck nfp
+tmr <- runActionE "importLens" state $ useE TypeCheck nfp

 -- We also need a GHC session with all the dependencies

-hsc <- runAction "importLens" state $ use GhcSessionDeps nfp
+hsc <- runActionE "importLens" state $ useE GhcSessionDeps nfp

--- Use the GHC api to extract the "minimal" imports
+-- Use the GHC API to extract the "minimal" imports

-(imports, mbMinImports) <- extractMinimalImports hsc tmr
+(imports, mbMinImports) <- liftIO $ extractMinimalImports hsc tmr

 case mbMinImports of